Ne0n09/cloudflared-remotefalcon/README.md

 Click Save

 Now you should have two DNS records pointing to your .cfargotunnel target.
+Example:

 - CNAME * 248a0b11-e62a-4b0e-8e30-123456789101112.cfargotunnel.com